SummaryRead the full fact sheet

 A vaginal ring won’t harm a pregnancy.
 It is safe to continue the pregnancy (and stop using the vaginal ring) or to have an abortion.

 Can I use a vaginal ring after I’ve had a baby?

-If you are breastfeeding, do not use a vaginal ring until your baby is six weeks old as it may reduce your supply of breast milk and may increase your risk of thrombosis.
-After six weeks you can use a vaginal ring, but other types of contraception might be better choices.
+If you are breastfeeding, do not use a vaginal ring until your baby is 6 weeks old as it may reduce your supply of breast milk and may increase your risk of .
+After 6 weeks you can use a vaginal ring, but other types of contraception might be better choices.

-If you are not breastfeeding, you can usually start using a vaginal ring once your baby is three to six weeks old (check with your doctor, nurse or pharmacist).
+If you are not breastfeeding, you can usually start using a vaginal ring once your baby is 3 to 6 weeks old (check with your doctor, nurse or pharmacist).

 What if I’m using a vaginal ring and I want to become pregnant?

 You can stop using a vaginal ring at any time and your fertility will quickly return.